roshmikachandra/DataScience-Portfolio/README.md

 * **Spectral analysis of data** : Principal component analysis (PCA), and singular value decomposition (SVD), feature selection and transformation.

-* **Large-scale machine learning tools** : R, Python, Map-reduce, and Hadoop.
+* **Large-scale machine learning tools** : R, Python, Map-reduce, Hadoop, and Tensorflow.

 ## This repository

-In this repository I showcase some of my codes from my past projects, and data science learning experience.
+I showcase some of my codes from my past projects, and data science learning experience.